spinnaker/kayenta/docs/faq.md

 ## Where are the API docs?

-When Kayenta is running it serves its API Docs at [http://localhost:8090/swagger-ui.html](http://localhost:8090/swagger-ui.html).
+When Kayenta is running, it serves its API docs at [http://localhost:8090/swagger-ui.html](http://localhost:8090/swagger-ui.html).

 You can control what endpoints show up on that page via the [swagger config](../kayenta-web/config/kayenta.yml) section of the main config.
 <!-- TODO explain how this is controlled in the yaml. -->
 <!-- TODO add a cheat link to a generated yaml and add my postman collection. -->

 ## What metric sources does Kayenta support?

-The list seems to be always growing but at the time of writing this.

 - [Atlas](https://github.com/spinnaker/kayenta/tree/master/kayenta-atlas)
 - [Datadog](https://github.com/spinnaker/kayenta/tree/master/kayenta-datadog)